-Capitala Finance Corp., a Maryland corporation (the "Company"), CapitalSouth Partners Fund II Limited Partnership, a North Carolina limited partnership ("Fund II SBIC"), CapitalSouth Partners F-II, LLC, a North Carolina limited liability company ("Fund II SBIC General Partner"), CapitalSouth Partners SBIC Fund III, L.P., a Delaware limited partnership ("Fund III SBIC"), CapitalSouth Partners SBIC F-III, LLC, a North Carolina limited liability company ("Fund III SBIC General Partner" together with Fund II SBIC General Partner, the "General Partners"), and Capitala Investment Advisors, LLC, a Delaware limited liability company ("Capitala Investment Advisors"), (collectively, the "Applicants"), hereby file an application ("Application") for an order (the "Order") of the U.S. Securities and Exchange Commission (the "Commission") pursuant to Sections 6(c), 12(d)(1)(J), 57(c), and 57(i) of the

-Investment Company Act of 1940, as amended (the "1940 Act"), 1 and Rule 17d-1 thereunder2 and under section 12(h) of the Securities Exchange Act of 1934, as amended ("Exchange Act").
-The requested relief would permit the Company and its Subsidiaries3 to operate effectively as one company, specifically allowing them to: (1) engage in certain transactions with each other; (2) invest in securities in which the other is or proposes to be an investor; (3) be subject to modified consolidated asset coverage requirements for senior securities issued by a business development company ("BDC") and its small business investment company ("SBIC") subsidiaries; and (4) file consolidated reports with the Commission.
-The Company may, in the future, create additional whollyowned subsidiaries that may also be licensed by the Small Business Administration ("SBA") to operate under the Small Business Investment Act of 1958 ("SBA Act") as SBICs (collectively, with Fund II SBIC and Fund III SBIC, the "SBIC Subsidiaries," and each an "SBIC Subsidiary").
-Any existing entities that currently intend to rely on the Order have been named as Applicants, and any other existing or future entities that may rely on the Order in the future would comply with its terms and conditions.
+Capitala Finance Corp., a Maryland corporation (the "Company"), CapitalSouth Partners Fund II Limited Partnership, a North Carolina limited partnership ("Fund II SBIC"), CapitalSouth Partners F-II, LLC, a North Carolina limited liability company ("Fund II SBIC General Partner"), CapitalSouth Partners SBIC Fund III, L.P., a Delaware limited partnership ("Fund III SBIC"), CapitalSouth Partners SBIC F-III, LLC, a North Carolina limited liability company ("Fund III SBIC General Partner" together with Fund II SBIC General Partner, the "General Partners"), CapitalSouth Partners Florida Sidecar Fund I, L.P., a Delaware limited partnership ("Florida Mezzanine Fund I, LLC, a North Carolina limited liability company ("CSP-Florida") and Capitala Investment Advisors, LLC, a Delaware limited liability company ("Capitala Investment Advisors"), (collectively, the "Applicants"), hereby file an application ("Application") for an order (the "Order") of the U.S. Securities and Exchange Commission (the "Commission") pursuant to Sections 6(c), 12(d)(1)(J), 57(c), and 57(i) of the Investment Company Act of 1940, as amended (the "1940 Act"),1 and Rule 17d-1 thereunder2 and under section 12(h) of the Securities Exchange Act of 1934, as amended ("Exchange Act").
+The requested relief would permit the Company and its Subsidiaries3 to operate effectively as one company, specifically allowing them to: (1) engage in certain transactions with each other; (2) invest in securities in which the other is or proposes to be an investor; (3) be subject to modified consolidated asset coverage requirements for senior securities issued by a business development company ("BDC")4 and its small business investment company ("SBIC") subsidiaries; and (4) file consolidated reports with the Commission.
+The Company may, in the future, create additional wholly-owned subsidiaries that may also be licensed by the Small Business Administration ("SBA") to operate under the Small Business Investment Act of 1958 ("SBA Act") as SBICs (collectively, with Fund II SBIC and Fund III SBIC, the "SBIC Subsidiaries," and each an "SBIC Subsidiary").
+Any existing entities that currently intend to rely on the Order have been named as Applicants, and any other existing or future entities that may rely on the Order in the future will comply with its terms and conditions.